NjorogeMaurice/Sales-Agent-Dashboard/README.md

 ## Deployment

 This project was deployed on Vercel.
+[Here](https://sales-dashboard-nine.vercel.app/) is the link to the live demo

 To deploy this project on Vercel, follow these steps: